SiriYXR/KSUMS/readme.md

-# A python implementation of "A RANK-CONSTRAINED CLUSTERING ALGORITHM WITH ADAPTIVE EMBEDDING, ICASSP, 2021"
+# A python implementation of "Efficient Clustering Based On A Unified View Of $K$-means And Ratio-cut, NIPS, 2020"

 ### install
 ```